ChadKoo/expense-tracker/README.md

 ## Features

-- 📋 View a list of expenses in a table.
+- View a list of expenses in a table.
-- ➕ Add new expenses using a user-friendly form.
+- Add new expenses using a user-friendly form.
-- 🔍 Filter expenses using a search bar.
+- Filter expenses using a search bar.
-- 🎨 Clean and minimal UI built with Tailwind CSS.
+- Clean and minimal UI built with Bootstrap CSS.

 ---

 ## Built With

 - [React](https://reactjs.org/) – For building the user interface.
-- [Bootstrap CSS](https://https://getbootstrap.com//) – For styling the components.
+- [Bootstrap CSS](https://https://getbootstrap.com/) – For styling the components.

 ---